MariaXouri/Assignment2/README.md

 4. **specmcf** : 100000000
 5. **specsjng** : 100000000

-  The executed instructions are not equal to commited instructions because after the execution the instructions stay in the buffer which has to check if the orders are speculative.
+  The executed instructions are not equal to commited instructions because after the execution,the instructions stay in the buffer.
+The buffer has to check if the orders are speculative.
 If they are , they commit to memory (committed instructions).

   execute--> re order buffer--> check if speculative---> commited instructions